xoundboy/freethemusic/README.txt

 	d) Set the permissions for the node application to connect to the database mysql> grant all privileges on [DB_NAME].* to [DB_USER]@localhost identified by "[DB_PASS]";

+	e) Set permissions for the db dump script to dump stored procedures mysql> grant select on mysql.proc to [DB_USER]@localhost;

-	e) Install the database schema
+	f) Install the database schema
 	$ db loadnodata